Oxygen supply systems for ambulances

 - a selector enabling the operator to switch the supply source normally consisting in a medical gas cylinder fitted with pressure regulator;

 - a copper pipe, bent and welded with cadmium free silver alloy.
-The copper pipe is a Class II A medical device, CE marked according to 93/42/EEC Directive and following amendments and conforming to the specifications of the UNI EN 13348 standards;
+The copper pipe is a Class II A medical device, CE marked according to the current Regulation and following amendments and conforming to the specifications of the UNI EN 13348 standards;

 - one or more oxygen terminal units.
 These terminal units are designed and manufactured according to the different standards and they are safe and simple to use for the operator.
-The terminal units are Class II B medical devices, CE marked according to 93/42/EEC Directive and following amendments and conforming to the specifications of the referenced standards;
+The terminal units are Class II B medical devices, CE marked according to current Regulation and following amendments and conforming to the specifications of the referenced standards;

 - a gauge for the control of the line pressure, to grant the correct performance of the system and the oxygen supply continuity;